zugdurchfahrt/seed-noise-consistency/README.md

 Русская версия: см.
 Readme_RUS.md

 What this project is about
-The system has been designed to evaluate and mitigate modern browser fingerprinting surfaces (Canvas, WebGL, Fonts, Client Hints, Headers, etc.).
+The system has been designed to evaluate and mitigate modern browser fingerprinting surfaces (Canvas 2D/OffscreenCanvas, WebGL/WebGPU, Fonts, UA-CH/Headers).

 Architecture
-Python (Selenium + undetected_chromedriver) + JavaScript patches (modules) injection via CDP to control fingerprint surfaces (Canvas 2D/OffscreenCanvas, WebGL/WebGPU, Fonts, UA-CH/Headers), a proxy application is available as a switchable option.
+Python (Selenium + undetected_chromedriver) + JavaScript patches (modules) injection via CDP to control fingerprint surfaces, proxy application is available as a switchable option.

 Ethics & scope